-What makes a comfort food a comfort food?
-Usually it’s something enjoyed from childhood, that makes it a comfort food.
+What makes comfort food comfort food?
+Usually, it’s something enjoyed from childhood, that makes it comfort food.
 Or something that makes you feel all warm on the inside, that’s comfort food too.

 My comfort food is going to start with this recipe for Simply the Best Fried Chicken.
 This isn’t just any fried chicken recipe, with years of tweaking, I think, humbly, it’s simply one of the best.
 It’s good hot, warm or cold, perfect to take to a tailgate party, on a summer picnic, or for Sunday night dinner.